gitter-badger/slrm-w/README.md

 Paramters need to be seperated by comma ```,``` or ```index.js``` line ```24``` needs to be updated.

 #### Creating a cron job
+Decide how often you want the overview to be refreshed and then create a cron job.
 ```
 # crontab -e
 0,15,30,45 * * * * /home/USERNAME/export_queue.sh